 We convened middle school science teachers (N=6) from two states for a professional learning (PL) institute as part of a larger design-based research project focused on supporting teachers' integration of motivation in NGSS instruction.
 This is an exploratory qualitative study to inform the ongoing project, using surveys, artifacts, observations, and a focus group interview that captured participants' preconceptions about student motivation in science and their emerging conceptualizations about how to support motivation through NGSS-aligned instruction.
-Findings indicated that teachers preconceived motivation as an individual trait of students, partly influenced by the teacher.
-The teachers viewed motivation in science as primarily driven by interest, perceived relevance, and the nature of tasks in science class, and identified a social dimension to motivation that science class could promote through opportunities for collaboration.
+Findings indicated that teachers preconceived motivation in science as primarily driven by interest, perceived relevance, and the nature of tasks in science class, and identified a social dimension to motivation that science class could promote through opportunities for collaboration.
 During the PL, teachers began to conceptualize motivation as more malleable and something that could be planned for.
 The strategies teachers conceived were related to perceived relevance, supporting student autonomy with choice, and supporting competence beliefs with teacher talk.
 Our findings suggest the importance of explicitly targeting teachers' enduring preconceptions and beliefs about motivation to build motivational design skills as a dimension of pedagogical content knowledge that strengthens NGSS instruction.

-NGSS Instructional Practice and Impact on Student Classroom Experience: A Comparative Case Study

-Maya Salcido White, WestEd

-Ashley Iveland, WestEd

-Katy Nilsen, WestEd

-Alexis Spina, University of California, Santa Barbara

-Edward D. Britton, WestEd
+NGSS Instructional Practice and Impact on Student Classroom Experience: A Comparative Case Study Maya Salcido White, WestEd Ashley Iveland, WestEd Katy Nilsen, WestEd Alexis Spina, University of California, Santa Barbara Edward D. Britton, WestEd